 If the Sustained Response Period of a test or deployment period does not include at least one full interval, performance for the test or deployment will not be determined.

-For a Capacity Source, the deployment will end at the earliest of the time of the ERCOT recall instruction, the end of the four-hour maximum deployment duration, or the end of the Hours of Obligation on the day of the deployment.t.
+For a Capacity Source, the deployment will end at the earliest of the time of the ERCOT recall instruction, the end of the four-hour maximum deployment duration, or the end of the Hours of Obligation on the day of the deployment.
 Event performance factors are expressed as a number between 0 and 1.
 ERCOT will assign final factors to three decimal points using standard rounding procedures.
 For example, a factor of 0.94950 will round to 0.950; a factor of 0.94949 will round to 0.949.

 A Capacity Source that achieves an event performance factor of 0.95 or greater for a test or event and an interval performance factor of 0.95 or greater for the first full interval of the test or event will be deemed to have successfully met its deployment obligations for that test/event.